Access management in Key Management Service

 kms.keys.encrypterDecrypter: Lets you perform data encryption and decryption operations and view information about keys.

 kms.admin: Lets you manage keys (view, create, update, destroy, rotate keys, as well as encrypt and decrypt data).
 It also lets you assign the

 kms.keys.encrypterDecrypterrole for keys using the CLI and API.

-Primitive roles are common to all Yandex.Cloud resources.
+Primitive roles are common to all resources Yandex.Cloud.
 Assigning any of them grants certain permissions in KMS and other cloud services.
 For example, the

-admin role assigned for a folder lets you destroy any KMS key in that folder and update the folder itself or resources in it.
+admin role assigned for a folder can enable you to remove any KMS keys in a folder and modify the folder itself or the resources it contains.
 You can manage primitive roles using the management console.

 List of primitive roles:

-editor: Lets you manage resources (create and edit).
+editor: Lets you manage (create and edit) resources.

-admin: Lets you manage access to resources and the resources themselves (create, modify, and delete).
+admin: Lets you manage access to resources as well as the resources themselves (create, modify, and delete).

 What roles do I need